apache/arrow/docs/source/cpp/acero/developer_guide.rst

 and an exec batch builder.
 Other places share implementations of sequencing queues and row segmenters.
 The node itself should be kept minimal and simply maps from Acero to the abstraction.

-This helps to decouple designs from Acero's design details and allows them to be more resilant to changes in the engine.
+This helps to decouple designs from Acero's design details and allows them to be more resilient to changes in the engine.
 It also helps to promote these abstractions as capabilities on their own.
 Either for use in other engines or for potential new additions to pyarrow as compute utilities.